 Glassman Media is an independent Los Angeles-based international television production company whose credits include network primetime dating, competition, self-improvement, and game formats.
-Adaptation of Glassman Media original formats have been done in territories around the world.
+Adaptations of Glassman Media original formats have been made in territories around the world.

 Glassman Media was founded by Andrew Glassman in 2001 following his successful career as an Emmy Award-winning investigative Broadcast journalist during which he appeared on-air at NBC News, CNBC, MSNBC, WCAU and WNBC.